Anthroposophy is a path of knowledge which aims

 Anthroposophy provides impulses in all cultural fields.
 Globally, there are thousands of institutions and initiatives inspired by the Anthroposophical movement: colleges, schools, creative arts trainings, curative education, social therapy, residential homes and workshops; health clinics, medical practices and pharmaceutical companies; biodynamic farms and training; banks; businesses; art schools, drama and movement groups; and countless other projects, programs and groups of people working together.
 They are all connected by their aim to apply spiritual understanding to their work in fruitful and humanising ways.

 The Anthroposophical Society in Australia (ASinA) is an organisation whose members aim to foster the life of the soul in the individual and in human society on the basis of an understanding of the spiritual world.

 It is one of about seventy branches world-wide of the General Anthroposophical Society founded by Rudolf Steiner in Dornach, Switzerland, in 1923.
-You are invited to consider membership in the society if you are interested in supporting this aim.
+You are invited to consider membership of the Society if you are interested in supporting this aim.

-During his lifetime, Steiner gave thousands of lectures, many now available as publications and authored several books, including four foundational works available in a variety of editions and translations.
+During his lifetime, Steiner gave thousands of lectures, many now available as publications, and authored several books, including four foundational works available in a variety of editions and translations.

-Steiner is considered the founder of Waldorf (Steiner) education, biodynamic agriculture, anthroposophical medicine and the movement for religious renewal.
-Steiner initiated new approaches and perspectives on scientific investigation, pedagogy, art, architecture, movement, medicine and agriculture, which have entered our contemporary spiritual heritage as inspirations to personal development, professional practice, research and practical activity.
+Steiner is considered the founder of Waldorf (Steiner) education, biodynamic agriculture, anthroposophical medicine and inspired a new movement for religious renewal.
+He initiated new approaches and perspectives on scientific investigation, pedagogy, medicine and agriculture, which have entered our contemporary spiritual heritage as inspirations to personal development, professional practice, research and practical activity.
 He also inaugurated new impulses for the visual and performing arts, including a new art of movement called eurythmy and creative speech and drama.